Cliffs of Slieve League the magnificent sea cliffs of Donegal

 If you pass the Rusty Mackerel on your left you have missed the road to Slieve League and will end up at Teelin Harbour which is a great place to stop for a boat road to Slieve League.

-If you are watching carefully you may spot the new Slieve League Visitors Centre on your right-hand side.
-It’s set back of the road with a large parking lot and hopefully in the coming year will feature bus tours up to Slieve League but for now, it makes a pit stop where you can access some facilities and information on Slieve League.
+If you are watching carefully you may spot the new Slieve League cliffs centre on your right-hand side.
+It’s set back of the road with a large Slieve League car park and will feature bus tours up to Slieve League, it makes a pit stop where you can access some facilities and information on Slieve League.

 Ti Linn is run by Paddy who has a Masters in Archaeology and is one of Ireland’s top-rated tour guides his wife runs The arts and crafts gallery which features local crafts unique to the Donegal area and artworks by local artists.

-If you want to hire a guide to hike or walk the Slieve League Cliffs this is where you should book.
+If you want to hire a guide to hike or walk the cliffs of Slieve League this is where you should book.
 There is both car and coach parking on-site and they do a shuttle service up to the viewing point to save your feet.